HOW DO I FIND AN APARTMENT IN DC?

 I’ve been in DC a long time now and I’ve lived in several neighborhoods, always paying reasonable rent for nice places.
 Currently, I’m living by myself in a condo building tucked right in between Dupont, 14th Street, U Street, and Adams Morgan.

 I’m literally 2 to 3 blocks to each, and I ended up here after almost 2 months of searching within a few block radius.
 (Funny story, when I picked that spot, I was in the height of my dating days and I wanted to be within walking distance to every possible date spot in DC to avoid all of the ubers I had been paying for from Glover Park.)
 It’s been the absolute best spot; the location is perfect, the bathroom and kitchen are renovated (a must), and the layout makes it feel much, much larger than its 530 square feet.

 Of course, good things must come to an end eventually to pave way for better things, and I’m moving to Northeast DC into a building on H Street at the end of July.
 Though I’m not gaining much in the way of square footage, I am getting a floor plan that will work for 2 people, a washer dryer in unit, and a building with a pool and lots of outdoor space.

 HOW DID I FIND THESE PLACES?

-- Use regular old craigslist!
+- Use regular old Craigslist!
 That’s where I’ve found every single one of my places.
-While websites like apartments.com or going through the building’s actual website can be helpful for seeing your options, floor plans, ameneties etc., the deals are on craigslist.
-Typically, an apartment building or management company will not list a unit on craigslist until they start advertising at a discounted rate or with a special like “one month free.”
+While websites like apartments.com or going through the building’s actual website can be helpful for seeing your options, floor plans, amenities, etc., the deals are on craigslist.
+Typically, an apartment building or management company will not list a unit on Craigslist until they start advertising at a discounted rate or with a special like “one month free.”

 - Look at condos that are being rented out rather than apartment buildings.
 That’s how I found my current place!
 Because someone that lives out of state owns it, it is far below the going rate for a 530 sq. foot apartment in a central location.